Scenic Chairlift Lift Rides July 5-6-7

 2003

 • Timber Wolf double chairlift installed.
-The addition of Timber Wolf (chair 2) on the Montana side of the mountain added five named runs and glades, boosted vertical drop to 1,150 feet and opened spectacular views to the St. Regis and Copper basins.
+The addition of Timber Wolf (chair 2) on the Montana side of the mountain added five named runs and glades, boosted the mountain vertical drop to 1,150 feet and opened spectacular views to the St. Regis and Copper basins.

 2005